PaddlePaddle/PaddleSpeech/README.md

 ## Installation

-To avoid the trouble of environment setup, [running in docker container](#running-in-docker-container) is highly recommended.
+To avoid the trouble of environment setup, [running in Docker container](#running-in-docker-container) is highly recommended.
 Otherwise follow the guidelines below to install the dependencies manually.

 ### Prerequisites
 - Python 2.7 only supported